christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 - **Mean Squared Error (MSE)**, usually used for regression: $$ \sum_i (y_i - \tilde{y_i})^2 $$

-- **Cross Entropy for probabilities**, in particular for classification where the model predicts the probability of the observed object x for each class
+- **Cross Entropy for probabilities**, in particular for classification where the model predicts the probability of the observed object x for each class or "label":

 <center> $$ x \rightarrow \{p_c\}_c $$ with $$ \sum_c p_c = 1 $$ </center>